Image 1 of 1

 🔹 FACILITATOR

-Sarah Anderson, OTD, OTR/L
+Dr. Sarah Anderson, OTD, OTR/L

 Sarah is a mental-health-focused occupational therapist specializing in neurodivergence, sensory processing, executive functioning, and family support.
 She works closely with children, teens, and families to support participation in everyday life through a nervous-system-informed, strengths-based approach.